 Online Lenders Alliance Statement on CFPB Small Dollar Rule

-WASHINGTON, DC – February 7, 2019 – Mary Jackson, CEO of the Online Lenders Alliance (OLA) released the following statement in response to the Consumer Financial Bureau’s (CFPB) plans to revisit parts of the Small Dollar Rule.
+WASHINGTON, DC – February 7, 2019 – The Online Lenders Alliance (OLA) released the following statement in response to the Consumer Financial Bureau’s (CFPB) plans to revisit parts of the Small Dollar Rule.

 “We support a well-regulated market, based on fact and industry reality, and we support CFPB and other regulators efforts to drive out bad actors and protect consumers.
 However, the recently published CFPB proposals to fix the problem with its previously issued small dollar lending rule is about more than just payday loans.
 It is about the fintech industry’s ability to help provide access to credit for the millions of American borrowers who are often locked out of credit from traditional financial institutions.
 We know this because our diverse membership includes not only lenders, but also alternative credit bureaus, lead generators and software developers — the entire fintech community.”